 My Inspiration for this Scone

-Now that summer’s here, I’m always delighted when I see all the beautiful fruit everywhere I go!
+I’m always delighted when I see all the beautiful fruit at the grocery stores!

 Lately, I’ve been in a scone baking kinda mood and I’ve been wanting to try many different variations of scones.